-- No student shall tamper with fire safety equipment (e.g., fire extinguishers, hoses, sprinkler systems, etc.).
+- No student shall tamper with fire safety equipment (e.g., fire extinguishers, hoses, smoke detection systems, sprinkler systems, etc.).
 A student who tampers in any way with any type of fire safety equipment will be subject to a minimum $200 fine.
 This includes tampering with or damaging smoke detectors within campus housing or hallways.
 Should a smoke detector within a housing assignment malfunction, the problem should be immediately reported to University Police at 864.294.2111.
 No flags or other coverings may be placed under or over electric lights, heat-actuating fire detection devices, smoke detectors, or fire extinguishers in campus housing.
 Covering or hanging anything on or near sprinkler heads is prohibited.

 - All persons must vacate campus housing when an alarm sounds.
 Regular unannounced fire drills are required by state fire regulations and all persons in campus housing must participate in the drills when they occur.
 When a smoke alarm sounds in an individual room, the resident should notify University Police immediately (even in the case of false or accidental alarms).
 University Police will then reset the system and/or arrange for any repairs to be made.
 Failure to vacate a residence hall room or apartment in the event of a fire alarm or drill will result in a $100 fine.
 Subsequent offenses will result in a doubling of the previous fine.

 - Students may not block the fire exits of any campus building for any reason.

 - No student shall possess or use fireworks on university property.
 Fireworks are defined as any substance prepared for the purpose of producing a visible or audible effect by combustion, explosion or detonation.